blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 > **Note**: The term "edge" is distinct from "link", it is used here to refer to the relationship between two graph elements which include elements of the type system _as well as_ entities.

-At the present, the following types of edges exist:
+At the present, the following kinds of edges exist (as well as their respective reversed edges, which are omitted for brevity):

 - Entity Type -> Link Type (constrains the types of links that can come from an entity)
 - Entity Type -> Entity Type (constrains the types of entities that can be linked to from an entity)